wu-lee/rushkoff-archive/docs/_articles/open-source-democracy.md

 News stories about online communities such as The Well, or even discussion groups for breast cancer survivors were soon overshadowed by those about daring young entrepreneurs launching multi-million-dollar IPOs (Initial Price Offerings of formerly private stock on public exchanges such as the NYSE or NASDAQ.)
 Internet journalism, written by option-holding employees of media conglomerates, moved from the culture section to the business pages and the dot.com pyramid scheme became the dominant new media story.

-A medium born out of the ability to break through packaged

-stories was now being used to promote a new, equally dangerous one:

-the great pyramid.
+A medium born out of the ability to break through packaged stories was now being used to promote a new, equally dangerous one: the great pyramid.
 A smart kid writes a business plan.
-He finds a few

-‘angel’ investors to back him up long enough to land some first-level

-investors.
-Below them on the pyramid are several more rounds of

-investors, until the investment bank gets involved.
-Another few levels

-of investors buy in until the decision is made to go public.
-Of course,

-by this point, the angels and other early investors are executing their
+He finds a few 'angel' investors to back him up long enough to land some first-level investors.
+Below them on the pyramid are several more rounds of investors, until the investment bank gets involved.
+Another few levels of investors buy in until the decision is made to go public.
+Of course, by this point, the angels and other early investors are executing their exit strategy.

-exit strategy.
 It used be known as a carpet bag.
-In any case they’re

-gone and the investing public is left holding the soon-to-be-worthless
+In any case they’re gone and the investing public is left holding the soon-to-be-worthless shares.

-shares.

 Tragically, but perhaps luckily, the dot.com bubble burst along